 Modi honoured for France's Bastille Day in shadow of riots

-Paris (AFP) – Indian Prime Minister Narendra Modi will be guest of honour for France's Bastille Day celebrations on Friday, which are set to take place under tight security two weeks after the country was swept by riots.
+Paris (AFP) – Indian Prime Minister Narendra Modi will be guest of honour for France's Bastille Day celebrations on Friday, which are set to take place under tight security two weeks after riots swept the country.

-Around 45,000 police will be deployed nationwide in the evening while firework sales have been banned as the government aims to prevent a repeat of the urban violence seen at the end of June.
+Around 45,000 police will be deployed nationwide in the evening while firework sales have been banned as the government aims to prevent a repeat of the urban violence seen at the end of June, following the police killing of a teenager.

-The annual Bastille Day festivities, which mark the storming of the Bastille prison at the start of the French Revolution, kick off with a traditional military parade in the morning that will see over 5,000 people sweep down the Champs Elysees.
+The annual Bastille Day festivities, which mark the storming of the Bastille prison at the start of the French Revolution in 1789, kick off with a traditional military parade in the morning that will see over 5,000 people sweep down the Champs Elysees.

+French President Emmanuel Macron on Friday awarded Modi the grand cross of the Legion of Honour, the country's top order of merit.

+The award was granted to salute "the role of the prime minister in the excellent relations of friendship and confidence that unite France and India", the presidency said in a statement.

-The honouring of Modi this year reflects deepening ties between France and India, which are celebrating 25 years of "strategic partnership".
+The honouring of Modi this year reflects deepening ties between France and India, which are marking 25 years of "strategic partnership".

 Modi called Macron his "friend" in a speech to Indians living in France on Thursday evening.